 vim /etc/scalyr-agent-2/agent.json

-Configure the agent to point to a directory and configure the json parser.
+Configure the agent to point to a directory and specify the name of the parser you will be using ("splunk-json" in this example):

 {